 Note

-Zone redundancy can only be enabled when creating the Azure Managed Grafana instance, and can't be modified subsequently.
+Zone redundancy can only be enabled when creating the Azure Managed Grafana workspace, and can't be modified subsequently.
 The zone redundancy option comes with an additional cost.
 Go to Azure Managed Grafana pricing for details.

 With zone redundancy disabled